-What does volunteering with Radio Harrow involve?
+What will volunteering at the Radio Harrow studios involve?

 Harrow Today and the Saturday Brunch focus on the song requests, stories and events from within the community (including from within Northwick Park Hospital) and is a great source of news, music and entertainment.
-The Radio Harrow Request Show focuses on delivering patient stories from those within the wards of Northwick Park Hospital and provides an upbeat show for listeners to enjoy.
+The Request Show focuses on delivering patient stories from those within the wards of Northwick Park Hospital and provides an upbeat show for listeners to enjoy.

 Once you’ve gained some experience, you can start presenting your own show and be trained on Myriad, one of the leading industry playout systems as used by some national radio stations.
 You might even want to help us at one of our fundraising events or write an article for the annual Radio Harrow magazine!